loleg/PythonFlask-JobBoard/README.md

+jobboard
+---

+This is an experimental repository to further discussion on earning an income with open data.

+Seeded at the [DB Open-Data-Hackathon Summercamp](https://dbmindbox.com/en/db-opendata-hackathons/hackathons/db-open-data-hackathon-community-summercamp-juli-2019/) in July 2019, our original idea was to create a resource to strengthen the basis for professional engagement within the open data community.

+See also our guide for working on open data at: **[earn-open-data](/loleg/earn-open-data)**

-# Build a Job Board with Python & Flask
+Based on the [Build a Job Board with Python & Flask](https://github.com/pluralsight-projects/PythonFlask-JobBoard) exercise from PluralSight, as completed by [@robertmcdaniel](https://github.com/robertmcdaniel/PythonFlask-JobBoard).

-## Verify Local Environment

 ### Create Virtual Environment

 In a terminal run the following commands from the root folder of the forked project.

 Windows
 ```